-With the looks and utility of a capable off-roader and the balance and handling of a sport standard, adventure motorcycles are a segment taking a bipartisan stance when it comes to paved roads and dirt.
-With a set of purpose-balanced tires (not too knobby, not too slick) you can take an adventure motorcycle on a long-haul tour across the country and then confidently set off down a forest service road in search of a quality campsite.
-Like the crossover in the four-wheeled world, the adventure motorcycle segment is rapidly expanding for its sportiness and utility and there are now more options than ever, to take you wherever.
+With the looks and utility of a capable off-roader and the balance and handling of a sport-standard, adventure motorcycles are a bipartisan look at how to tackle paved roads and dirt.
+With a set of purpose-balanced tires (not too knobby, not too slick) an adventure motorcycle will handle a long-haul tour across the country and then confidently set off down a forest service road in search of a quality campsite.
+Like the crossover in the four-wheeled world, the adventure motorcycle segment is rapidly expanding thanks to its sportiness and utility — and there are now more options than ever (to take you wherever).

 Home Is Where the Dirt Is

 Even in the adventure bike world, there are varying degrees of dirt dedication.
 If you find yourself off the road more than on, the “adventure touring” category is where to look.
 These are the bikes you’ll see teams decking out for the Dakar Rally.
 But in stock trim, though these bikes are more than capable on asphalt, they prefer to be roosting all day, caked in dirt.

 According to KTM, the Super Adventure R is the “the world’s most advanced Travel Enduro chassis.”
 Not many would dispute that claim, and the Adventure R is a straight-up off-road superbike.
 The 148 horsepower 1,301cc engine is never left wanting for power, even if you find yourself at 14,000 feet.
 And while dirt and gravel are where the Super Adventure R sings, with the advanced level of adjustable fuel mapping, traction control and suspension, it’s hard to find the KTM out of its element.